 The Government of Yukon has introduced new regulations under the Cannabis Control and Regulation Act for private retail sales of non-medical cannabis in the territory.

-The Cannabis Licensing Regulation outlines what is required for a Yukon business to become a cannabis retailer and how to operate under a standard license.
+The Cannabis Licensing Regulation outlines what is required for a Yukon business to become a cannabis retailer and how to operate under a standard licence.
 This includes the application process, fees, physical location restrictions and regular reporting requirements.

 The Yukon Liquor Corporation is planning to provide information sessions in early 2019 for interested businesses, First Nations governments and municipal governments.